someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

 ​'Unknown'
 ```

-<h5>Modifying Variable Values</h5>
+<h5 id="modifying-variables">Modifying Variables</h5>

-Variables can be changed by assigning a new value to them.
+Variables can be changed by assigning a new value:

 ```python
 >>> current_temperature = 75.2